 - Look for bottlenecks that can impact your website conversion rates.

-- Analyze user insights from user behavior during checkout to improve the checkout experience of users.
+- Analyze user insights from user behavior during checkout to improve users’ checkout experience.

-With product user analytics tools, product managers can:
+With a product user analytics platform, product managers can:

-- Identify “positive” and “negative” user behavior patterns throughout the stages of the user journey.
+- Identify “positive” and “negative” user behavior patterns throughout the user journey stages.

-- Utilize the insights from User Analytics to build in-app experiences that reinforce positive behavior.
+- Utilize the insights from analytics dashboards to build in-app experiences that reinforce positive behavior.

 - Push users further in their user journey by building secondary onboarding experiences.

 - Push for upsells at exactly the right time in the user journey, allowing them to drive more expansion revenue.